wadexu007/learning_by_doing/Jenkins/k8s_pod_as_build_agent/README.md

 ### Prerequisites
 1. A running Jenkins master in a Kubernetes cluster (my example use GKE 1.22) refer to [Installation Guide](../install_on_k8s/)
-3. A Service Account with k8s admin in a Target Cluster for deployment
+2. A Service Account with k8s admin in a Target Cluster for deployment
+3. Firewall to Target Cluster from Jenkins shoud be allowed.

 ### Installed Plugin
 * Kubernetes Plugin